 ≡The Beginning of ‘Nucifora’

-Early in February 1985, we began picking tea seeds at Pat Byrnes Old Tea Plantation.
+Early in February 1985, the Nucifora family began picking tea seeds at Pat Byrnes OldTea Plantation.
 The crew struggled through green ants and raspberry bushes to pick 4,000kgs.
 These seeds were taken to Cairns to be kept in cold storage until anticipated planting in early April.

 Sybbie and Sam were halfway through the painstaking task of punching the holes in the plastic mulch.
-Each day they would burn the cardboard wrappers from around the rolls of polythene and on this particular Saturday, whilst they were having their lunch break, the shed caught fire and totally destroyed the shed and thousands of dollars worth of their plastic mulch.
+Each day they would burn the cardboard wrappers from around the rolls of polythene and on this particular Saturday, whilst they were having their lunch break, the shed caught fire and totally destroyed the shed and thousands of dollars’ worth of their plastic mulch.
 They had to grit their teeth and start from scratch again.
-Some 3000 holes were punched into 300 rolls of plastic.
+Some 3000 holes were punched into each of 300 rolls of plastic.

-We were very fortunate there were no actual pests that eat the tea but the control of weeds and getting it to the stage where it was being harvested after four or five years was quite challenging.
+By the time they were ready to plant, some of the seed from Pat Byrnes Old Tea Plantation had already germinated in the bags, this rendered it unusable and more good seed had to be obtained again.
+The process of laying the polyethene mulch covering the first area for the first planting.
+The polythene was laid at 8ft centres with 4 rows of plants in each run of polythene.We were very fortunate there were no actual pests that eat the tea but the control of weeds and getting it to the stage where it was being harvested after four or five years was quite challenging.
 Hard work and patience plus capital have been the necessary ingredients to ensure the success of the plantation.